oyvindberg/typo/site-in/type-safety/typo-types.md

 case class TypoHStore(value: Map[String, String])
 /** inet (via PGObject) */
 case class TypoInet(value: String)
+/** This is `java.time.TypoInstant`, but with microsecond precision and transferred to and from postgres as strings.
+The reason is that postgres driver and db libs are broken */ case class TypoInstant(value: Instant)
 /** int2vector (via PGObject) */
 case class TypoInt2Vector(value: String)
 /** Interval type in PostgreSQL */